driter7958/RC-airplane-build/README.md

+# Table of contents

+insert a TOC content here
 # RC airplane build

 This project is moving out of the imagination phase, because I have purchased a trainer airplane.
 I need to start drawing boxes around ideas....    find out what is reasonable....
 Talking to other  [WMAA group](https://wmaa-wags.org/a/r/szz/rc/home) members....   get their inputs....

 <span style="color: red; font-weight: 900; font-size:1.5em;">Above all have fun!
 This is not project work!  </span>

+# Timeline

 | season       | milestone                                                                    | thing           | description |
 | ------------ | ---------------------------------------------------------------------------- | --------------- | ----------- |